 Electrical safety tips for home and work

-Electricity enhances our lives in many ways, but it can also present risks.
-Knowing how to use lighting, appliances and plug-in electronics safely can prevent accidents and save lives.
+Electricity enhances our lives in many ways, but it can also present risks in your home and workplace.

 On this page:

 Thousands of miles of power lines deliver electricity to your home and workplace.
 However, these lines can present safety hazards if anything or anyone comes into contact with them.

 Follow these tips to stay safe near overhead and underground power lines:

 - Stay up to date on the forecast and secure outdoor items before a storm to keep them from getting entangled in the lines.

 - Store any pool toys and inflatables when not in use.

 - Remove any flags or outdoor signs when the wind kicks up.

 - Call 811 or visit arizona811.com before you dig – they’ll send a locator to mark the underground lines, pipes and cables at your dig site so you’ll know what’s below.